|

 NOTE: this function should be executed at every script loop in order to work properly

-iFloatTendTo(), but the harmonic effects it produces are usually more
+NOTE: this function is similar to iFloatTendTo(), but the harmonic effects it produces are usually more

 accurate as it relies on two reference values instead of one.